theDimi44s/LabOop/README.md

 Hi user!

-It is my repository to learn subject the OOP :)
+It is my repository to learn Java :)